Pekaway/VAN_PI/README.md

 We took care of a simple startup to make this project also accessible for non-programmers.
 Take a look at the Quickstarts.

-For the developers is a Node-Red backend and various Python scripts for expansion and improvement ready.
+For the developers is a Node-RED backend and various Python scripts for expansion and improvement ready.

 <p align="left">
     <a href="https://vanpi.de"><img src="https://github.com/KarlPekaway/VAN-PI/blob/main/assets/shop.jpg" alt="Logo" width="100"> </a>